-The Monastery of Peter and Paul is located at Cape Rodopos (or Spatha), 40km northwest of Chania and 12.5 km from the village Rodopou and is reached through a rocky dirt road.
-With the abbey of Saint John in Giona, a few kilometers earlier, it flourished during the late Venetian rule.
-Just after the occupation of Crete by the Turks the monastery became a dependency of the powerful Hodeghetria Gonia monastery.
+The Monastery of Peter and Paul (Agios Pavlos) is located at peninsula Spatha or Rodopou, 40km northwest of Chania and 12.5 km from the village Rodopou; it can be accessed through a bad dirt road starting from Rodopou.
+With the monastery of Saint John at Gionas, a few kilometers to the north, it flourished during the late Venetian rule.
+Just after the occupation of Crete by the Turks the monasteries became a dependency of the powerful Hodeghetria Gonia monastery at Kolimbari.

 The monastery is not listed in the census of the churches and monasteries of the year 1637 and the evidence for its historical development is minimal.
 According to tradition, the frescoed church is built on the site of an older monastery.
 In the area there are still buildings of the monastery complex: the Church of Saint Paul, a stone vaulted warehouse with two cisterns, the abbot house (igoumenion), an old olive mill, ruins scattered around the temple, and a two pottery warehouses.
 The church is a stone building with dome, coated with Byzantine ceramics.